Contents

 Tailoring

-Bags, clothes, and some pretty nice armor pieces.
-Shirts (and other clothing items) are decent money makes, even at low levels, and greens can be disenchanted for selling of the parts.
+Clothes and some pretty nice armor pieces also sell.
+Vanity items, shirts (and other clothing items) are also decent money makes, even at low levels.
+Green items, from your power leveling, can be disenchanted and the component parts sold off.
 Enchanting goes well with Tailoring for this reason.

-The high end stuff, such as the PvP gear, is cheap to make and can sell for nice prices.
+Some of the higher end stuff from prior expansions, such as the PvP gear, is cheap enough to make and can sell for nice prices.
+The high end gear is generally very expensive to craft, and/or requires special bits.

 Blacksmithing, Engineering, etc.

-Always keep an eye on the market for bargains on the stuff you need to buy.
+As mentioned above, always keep an eye on the market for bargains on the stuff you need to buy.
+Keep notes on costs and if the items sold are worth your effort.

 Blacksmiths look into making rods for enchanters.
 You might be surprised at how much they sell for on the AH.
 Also look into buckles, spikes, chains (weapon enchants,) and keys.
 Cataclysm PvP gear and some other gear sets can do nice things for your bank account.

 Leatherworkers have a few bits, as well, especially with the Cataclysm recipes.
-As with the other crafts, PvP gear sells well and is relatively cheap to make.
+As with the other crafts, PvP gear sells well and is relatively cheap to make, except for the M of P recipes.

 Engineers don’t have much until you hit the really high levels and the sellable items tend to be expensive to build.
 Also, many engie items require engineering skill to use, so are pretty much “self-only.”